wtsi-ssg/osdataproc/README.md

 5. Download your OpenStack project openrc.sh file into your $HOME directory on the spark-runner server.
 You can find the specific file for your project at Project > API Access, and then Download OpenStack RC File > OpenStack RC File (Identity API v3) in the top right.
 6. Source your openrc file: `source <project-name>-openrc.sh`

 You can then run the `osdataproc` command as shown below. `osdataproc --help`, or `osdataproc create --help` etc. will show all possible arguments.
+Once run, it will ask you for a password.
+This is for access to the web interfaces, including Jupyter Lab, and should not be a commonly-used password.
+When you first access your cluster via a browser you will be asked for a username and password.
+Your username is your OpenStack username, and the password is the one configured at setup.

 ### Example usage